 Pressure: 7 bar pre infusion (5 seconds), 4.5 bar main infusion (19 seconds), 7.5 bar post infusion (2 seconds)

 This espresso recipe may look a bit strange, but we found it emphasized all the aspects of espresso that we enjoy.
-The quick higher pressure pre infusion may be a bit uncommon, but we thought it added a lot to the shots.
+The quick higher pressure pre-infusion may be a bit uncommon, but we thought it added a lot to the shots.
 Here’s how we look at it… the initial water that hits your puck is the point of highest extraction.
-This means if anything is off about how you tamped or your grind size, a long pre infusion can emphasize the over extraction that happens with these issues.
+This means if anything is off about how you tamped or your grind size, a long pre-infusion can emphasize the over-extraction that happens with these issues.
 This happens because the water is in contact with the grounds for a longer period than usual and it allows for higher extractions.
-We also thought the pre infusion at this setting set up a contact time that really emphasized on the citric acidity we love in this coffee.
+We also thought the pre-infusion at this setting set up a contact time that really emphasized the citric acidity we love in this coffee.
 The main infusion is really where the magic happens in this shot.
-After the pre infusion gets the flow rate up, this phase comes in and slows down that contact time.
+After the pre-infusion gets the flow rate up, this phase comes in and slows down that contact time.
 We found an enhanced body and a heavy sweetness from the shots we pulled with this setting.
 This allows for the acids you formed in the first phase to connect and shine through.
-If you find the balance is too sweet to the point where it’s almost one-sided, try coming up a bar or two to speed up your flow rate.
-The post infusion is all about adding a boost of agitation in the end to get a bit of extra sweetness.
-We found that this added the least to the process and could be skipped, but we liked the boost of sweetness it provided in some extractions especially on the quicker shots.
+If you find the balance is too sweet to the point where it’s almost one-sided, try raising the pressure a bar or two to speed up your flow rate.
+The post-infusion is all about adding a boost of agitation in the end to get a bit of extra sweetness.
+We found that this added the least to the process and could be skipped, but we liked the boost of sweetness it provided in some extractions, especially on the quicker shots.
 We pulled this at our shop for months with wonderful results.
-The consistent quality espresso you can produce with this was always incredible at the high paces you get behind the bar.
+The consistent quality espresso you can produce with this is incredible.